-- a) the amount of payment made or required to be made by Us; or - b) the amount recovered from the Third Party less any reasonable legal fees associated with the recovery.
+- a) the amount of payment made or required to be made by Us; or - b) the amount recovered from the Third Party, attributable to loss of income, less any reasonable legal fees associated with the recovery.

 Third Party as used in this provision, means any person or legal entity whose act or omission, in full or in part, causes You to suffer a Disability for which benefits are paid or payable under The Policy.